 The confusion that arises for customers and Microsoft’s own staff (especially in support) either didn’t occur to these decision makers or they just didn’t care.
 Either way, Microsoft’s paying customers waste a lot of time and money figuring out which ‘Outlook’ applies.

 Microsoft’s documentation gets similarly confused.
-Redmond references to ‘Outlook’ usually mean ‘Outlook for Windows’ but it’s hard to be sure.
+Microsoft’s own site and blogs often talk about ‘Outlook’ usually meaning ‘Outlook for Windows’ but it’s hard to be sure.

 Microsoft should have known these troubles would happen.
 If the company had a better corporate memory for mistakes it would remember the confusion between ‘Outlook for Windows’ and ‘Outlook Express’.
 Two Windows email programs, both from Microsoft, but very different in behavior.

 Same Name but very different